 Lose your fear of treatment with “Sleep Dentistry”

-Dr. Paul Anderson and Dr. Damien Jimenez offer sedation solutions for patients of all ages.
-Our oral surgeons are highly trained and experienced with each sedation technique.
-Our doctors have the special certification needed to administer IV sedation.
-They are both members of the American Dental Society of Anesthesia and National Dental Board of Anesthesia, Dr. Anderson and Dr. Jimenez are highly qualified to provide sedation for every level of dental fear and anxiety.Schedule Your Appointment ›
+Dr. Paul Anderson offers sedation solutions for patients of all ages.
+Our oral surgeon is highly trained and experienced with each sedation technique.
+Our doctor has the special certification needed to administer IV sedation.
+He is a member of the American Dental Society of Anesthesia and National Dental Board of Anesthesia, Dr. Anderson is highly qualified to provide sedation for every level of dental fear and anxiety.Schedule Your Appointment ›

 Talk to a Treatment Coordinator: 770-302-0101